-PERFORMANCE SHARE UNIT AWARD AGREEMENT (SELL TO COVER)
+PERFORMANCE STOCK UNIT AWARD AGREEMENT

-Broadcom Limited, a company organized under the laws of Singapore (the "Company"), pursuant to the Broadcom Corporation 2012 Stock Incentive Plan, as amended from time to time (the "Plan"), has granted to the grantee indicated in the attached Notice of Grant (the "Notice of Grant") an award of performance share units ("Performance Share Units" or "PSUs").
-The PSUs are subject to all of the terms and conditions set forth in this Performance Share Unit Award Agreement (including Exhibits and Annexes thereto and together with the Notice of Grant, the "Agreement") and the Plan.
+Broadcom Inc., a Delaware corporation (the "Company"), pursuant to the Broadcom Corporation 2012 Stock Incentive Plan, as amended from time to time (the "Plan"), has granted to the grantee indicated in the attached Notice of Grant (the "Notice of Grant") an award of performance stock units ("Performance Stock Units" or "PSUs").
+The PSUs are subject to all of the terms and conditions set forth in this Performance Stock Unit Award Agreement (including Exhibits and Annexes thereto and together with the Notice of Grant, the "Agreement") and the Plan.